Robbertvermeulen/wordpress/README.md

 * `docker exec <container-name> sh -c 'exec mysqldump <database> -uroot' > mysqldump.sql`
 > This will take an existing database and dump the contents of the database in a file named mysqldump.sql

-* `docker exec -i <container-name> sh -c 'exec mysql <database> -uroot' < mysqldump.sql`
+* `docker exec <container-name> sh -c 'exec mysql <database> -uroot' < mysqldump.sql`
 > This will take an existing mysqldump.sql and dump its contents in to a database of your choosing.

 * `docker exec <container-name> sh -c 'exec mysqldump <database> -uroot' | ssh <remote_server> mysql -uroot <database>`
 > This will take an existing database and dump the contents of the database in to a named database on a remote server

-* `ssh <remote_server> mysqldump <database> | docker exec -i <container-name> sh -c 'exec mysql <database> -uroot'`
+* `ssh <remote_server> mysqldump <database> | docker exec <container-name> sh -c 'exec mysql <database> -uroot'`
 > This will take a existing database on a remote server and dump the contents inside named local database.

 ---

 ### Building the image with alternative arguments.

-It is also possible to build this image with a different UID.
-This can alter some of the lower level settings that are already predetermined when using the default image.
-You need to reference the Github repository as a context and add the arguments to the `docker-compose.yml` file.
+It is also possible to build this image with a different UID and GID.
+You'll need to reference the Github repository as a context and add the arguments to the `docker-compose.yml` file.
 For example:

 ```
 services: